Bremen (aircraft): Landing

-The first Canadian aircraft to reach the scene was piloted by Duke Schiller and the second machine was flown by Canadian Transcontinental Airways (1927–38) Chief Pilot, Romeo Vachon, who arrived two days later with a group of media representatives.
+The first Canadian aircraft to reach the scene was piloted by Duke Schiller and the second machine was flown by Canadian Transcontinental Airways (1927–38) Chief Pilot, Roméo Vachon, who arrived two days later with a group of media representatives.
 Both Schiller and Vachon were flying Fairchild FC-2W machines; G-CAIQ (Schiller) and G-CAIP (Vachon).
 Ultimately, some 60 journalists would crowd onto the island to report on the successful crossing.
 The Bremen crew did not depart the island for two weeks as they attempted to repair the aircraft, but they were ultimately unsuccessful.

 The crew of the Bremen was rescued by a Ford Trimotor flown by veteran pilots Bernt Balchen (who would later pilot the first aircraft over the South Pole) and Floyd Bennett (who had piloted the first aircraft over the North Pole, in 1926).
 Bennett was suffering from pneumonia and died in hospital after the flight.
 On their arrival in New York on April 30, the Bremens crew were honoured with a tickertape parade.